ArtOfCode-/concaten/README.md

   part of the implementation of passing parameters to methods; however, Concaten's is persistent -- C's, if not empty after all the parameters have been passed to the method, is messing something up.
+3. **strongly**... -
+  under no circumstances does the language itself coerce something between types.
+This doesn't, however, prevent certain library functions (i.e. those beginning in `*`) from doing that; it just means that it has to be done explicitly in some code, as opposed to being done implicitly by the language.
-3. **strongly but optionally strictly typed** - Most methods related to variable assignment take a type as an optional parameter, and check that the datum to be stored is of that type.
-They are **optional**, however, and duck typing works fine in Concaten.
-At the same time, objects of one type are never implicitly converted to another type by the language -- though, of course, words, including those in the standard library, are free to. (c.f. all standard library words beginning `*`)
+4. **and strictly typed** - All methods related to variable assignment take a type as a required parameter, and check that the datum to be stored is of that type.
+The types are similar to interfaces in languages like C# and Java -- they define a set of methods that a given object must have to be passable.
+However, they make no limitations on the content of the methods.
+  It wouldn't be inaccurate to call this fail-fast duck typing.
-4. **hyperdynamic** - Every keyword is an overrideable (though *not* replaceable) word, and everything is an object that can have methods monkey-patched in or out.
+5. **hyperdynamic** - Every keyword is an overrideable (though *not* replaceable) word, and everything is an object that can have methods monkey-patched in or out.
 Every function's code can be read, analyzed, and changed at runtime.
 The one exception to this is an object's properties -- to allow fundamental objects and methods to be implemented in the interpreter's language, either for speed boosts or simplicity, properties are neither visible nor editable outside of that object's methods.
-5. **garbage-collected** - You don't need to worry about memory; Concaten will handle it for you with a reference-counting garbage collector.
+6. **garbage-collected** - You don't need to worry about memory; Concaten will handle it for you with a reference-counting garbage collector.
 Because of its nature, you can also usually rely on the GC deleting and destructing an object when you expect it to -- in comparison to tracing GCs, which run